HEAL/heal-metadata-schemas/variable-level-metadata-schema/README.md

 ### json data dictionary format specification
 1. `schemas/jsonschema/data-dictionary.json`: The "json" json data dictionary schema (ie json template schema)
     - Intended to specify the data dictionary representation of json objects available in the HEAL platform metadata-service.
-    - See here for the markdown rendered version --> [`docs/md-rendered-schemas/jsonschema-jsontemplate-data-dictionary.md`](docs/md-rendered-schemas/jsonschema-jsontemplate-data-dictionary.md)
+    - See here for the markdown rendered version --> [`docs/jsontemplate-data-dictionary.md`](docs/jsontemplate-data-dictionary.md)

 ### csv field format specifications
-- See here for the markdown rendered version --> [`docs/md-rendered-schemas/jsonschema-jsontemplate-data-dictionary.md`](docs/md-rendered-schemas/jsonschema-csvtemplate-fields.md)
+- See here for the markdown rendered version --> [`docs/jsontemplate-data-dictionary.md`](docs/csvtemplate-fields.md)

-2. `schemas/frictionless/fields.json` Table schema (previously known as "frictionless") standard specification
-    - This json file is intended to represent csv data dictionary documents following the [Table Schema specification](https://specs.frictionlessdata.io/table-schema/).
     - Csv version is intended to make data dictionary creation and discovery available in a more familiar/human readable format,
     - The representation of data dictionary field values in a csv file.
 It's used to facilitate documentation of data dictionary csv files in addition to input validation.

-3. `schemas/jsontemplate/fields.json`The "csv" json schema (ie csv template schema)
+3. `schemas/fields.json`The "csv" json schema (ie csv template schema)
     - :warning: The "csv" json schema is intended to be an intermediate specification used for documentation and in translation workflows to the json schema template.
 As fully specifying a tabular file (for example missing value specification) is out of scope here (see the table schema representation in (2))

 ## Document flow chart